padhi-homelab/services/README.md

 When deploying, all changes MUST appear in `.gitignore`d files:

 - at the repo root:
-  - a `static.global.override.env` file may store global constants
+  - `static.global.override.env` may store global constants
     - e.g. ACME configs, ports to be open etc.
     - these are exposed as-is to docker compose
     - see [`static.global.env`](static.global.env) for the default
-  - a `dynamic.global.override.env.sh` script may generate additional dynamic variables
+  - `dynamic.global.override.env.sh` may generate additional dynamic variables
     - e.g. as public IP, UID of calling user etc.
     - these are (re)computed just before running each a composition
     - see [`dynamic.global.env.sh`](dynamic.global.env.sh) for the default

 - within each composition:
-  - a `static.override.env` file may store additional service-specific constants
+  - `static.override.env` may store additional service-specific constants
     - similar idea as its global counterpart `static.global.env`
     - see [`.archive/nocodb/static.env`](.archive/nocodb/static.env) for an example
-  - a `dynamic.override.env.sh` script may generate additional service-specific evironment variables
+  - `dynamic.override.env.sh` may generate additional service-specific evironment variables
     - similar idea as its global counterpart `dynamic.global.env.sh`
     - see [`pihole/dynamic.env.sh`](pihole/dynamic.env.sh) for an example
-  - `docker-compose.override.{yml|yaml}` file may contain overrides for docker compose
+  - `docker-compose.override.{yml|yaml}` may contain overrides for docker compose
     - modular overrides may also be specified for individual YAML fragment files:
       `docker-compose.{devices|labels|logging|ports}.override.{yml|yaml}`
-  - `docker-compose.{up,down,clean}.{pre,post}_hook.override.*.sh` scripts
+  - `docker-compose.{up,down,clean}.{pre,post}_hook.override.*.sh`
     may define additional hooks to be run
     - see [`monitarr/docker-compose.up.pre_hook.sh`](monitarr/docker-compose.up.pre_hook.sh) for an example